Google Play Store and App Store cater to the Android marketplace

 Tons of trash apps and privacy concerns

-Amazon is just not limited to e-commerce and cloud computing, it has stretched its arms in the Android apps also.
+Apple App Store download is just not limited to e-commerce and cloud computing, it has stretched its arms in the Android apps also.
+Thus, talking about it is important under the Amazon Appstore review.
 Amazon kicked-off its journey into this landscape on March 22, 2011, and the Amazon Android apps were readily made available in almost every country.
 Most importantly, the Amazon App Store is focused more on the tablets and caters to the Android operating system.

 The Amazon’s first Kindle tablet was launched later that year and solely relied on Amazon App Store for the apps, as it comes pre-installed on the device.
 Also, the apps were designed to better integrate with the tablet's user interface.
 Furthermore, it allows the HTML 5 apps on its platform.

 Currently, Europe and North America contribute to the major part of the Amazon App Store’s market.
 Though the downloads are not that much, still sales rate is higher than the paid apps.

 The platform is not just confined to tablets, but it does cover all other devices also.
-The one place where Amazon App Store takes the lead from the Google Play Store is the guidelines to publish an app.
+If you read the Amazon Appstore review carefully, the one place where Amazon App Store takes the lead from the Google Play Store is the guidelines to publish an app.
 The Amazon App Store strictly restrict offensive content such as gambling, pornography, and also complies with country-specific restrictions.
 It ultimately helps the store to provide higher sales.

 The other major difference lies in the displayed app content.
 Every app in the Amazon App Store comes with more keywords, videos, and screenshots of the app.
 These elements are included to attract more people.
 And to make it more interesting, the app store offers gripping discount offers like 25 percent off Amazon Web Services, 30% cashback for download, and 500 thousand free ad impressions in the Ad Network.